cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 For the setting with constrained server and server-only authentication, the server only needs to be provisioned with the CBOR certificate and does not perform the conversion to X.509.
 This option is viable when client authentication can be asserted by other means.

 For protocols like IKEv2, TLS/DTLS 1.3, and EDHOC, where certificates are encrypted, the proposed encoding needs to be done fully end-to-end, through adding the encoding/decoding functionality to the server.
 This corresponds to the proposed native mode, a new certificate compression scheme.
-The required changes on the server side are in line with recent protocols utilizing cbor encoding for communication with resource constrained devices {{RFC8613}}.
+The required changes on the server side are in line with recent protocols utilizing CBOR encoding for communication with resource constrained devices {{RFC8613}}.

 # Expected Certificate Sizes